 Selling, general and administrative expenses include marketing expenses, sales promotion expenses, and general and administrative expenses.
 Marketing and sales promotion expenses consist primarily of costs incurred promoting and marketing our products and are primarily driven by investments to grow our business and retain customers.
 We expect selling and marketing expenses to increase in absolute dollars and to vary from period to period as a percentage of net sales for the foreseeable future.
 General and administrative expense include payroll, employee benefits, stock-based compensation, broker commissions and other headcount-related expenses associated with supply chain & operations, finance, information technology, human resources and other administrative-related personnel, as well as general overhead costs of the business, including research and development for new innovations, rent and related facilities and maintenance costs, depreciation and amortization, and legal, accounting, and professional fees.
-We expense all selling, general and administrative expense as incurred.
-We expect selling, general and administrative expenses in absolute dollars to support business growth and, in the near term, our transition to a public company.
+We expense all selling, general and administrative expenses to increase in absolute dollars to support business growth and, in the near term, our transition to a public company.